Kansas City (Leiber and Stoller song): James Brown version

 James Brown recorded a version of "Kansas City" in 1967.
-The single reached number 21 on the R&B chart and number 55 on the Hot 100 singles chart.
-A later, funkier version appears on the 1975 album Everybody's Doin' the Hustle & Dead on the Double Bump.
-Brown recorded live performances of the song for his albums Live at the Apollo, Volume II (1968) and Say It Live and Loud (1998; recorded 1968), and in his concert films James Brown: Man to Man and Live at the Boston Garden.
+The single reached number 21 on the R&B chart and number 55 on the Hot 100 singles chart..
+An instrumental version was featured on the 1968 album James Brown Plays Nothing But Soul entitled "Buddy E" and a later, funkier version with many returning musicians appears on the 1975 album Everybody's Doin' the Hustle & Dead on the Double Bump.
+Brown recorded live performances of the song for his albums Live at the Apollo, Volume II (1968), Say It Live and Loud (1998; recorded 1968) and Live At Home With His Bad Self (2019; recorded 1969), and in his concert films James Brown: Man to Man and Live at the Boston Garden.
 This was also James Brown's first single to be reissued by Polydor Records.

 At Brown's request, singer Marva Whitney performed "Kansas City" at the conclusion of his public funeral in Augusta, Georgia in 2006.